— What is England Athletics?

 — The ‘Events‘ page shows an incorrect date

-If you spot an incorrect date on the events spreadsheet please contact Gordon or Leah as early as possible who can amend this.
+If you spot an incorrect date on the events spreadsheet please contact Roy as early as possible who can amend this.
 The dates are as accurate at the time of publishing as possible, events so far in the future can be subject to change (the spreadsheet includes events one year in advance).

 — What is the Frostbite Friendly League?